 Copyright 2009 Rebecca Therese Marquez

 Marquez, Rebecca Therese.
-"The role of microRNAs during hepatitis C viral infection and liver regeneration." dissertation, University of Iowa, 2009.
+"The role of microRNAs during hepatitis C viral infection and liver regeneration."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.